bdrupieski/bdrupieski.github.io/_posts/2016-07-20-fluent-interfaces-csharp.md

 # Configurable polymorphic fluent interface

-Unfortunately the API I'm wrapping accepts different sub-parameters in the select parameter based on the call.
+Unfortunately, the API I'm wrapping accepts different sub-parameters in the select parameter based on the call.
 If I wanted to use the above design, I would need to copy it and customize it for every single call I'm wrapping.
 Although this would be relatively simple since these methods are not complex, this presents an excessive surface area for maintenance and bugs.
 I'd like to be able to declare a builder type and control what components are available based on the declaration alone, without needing to provide any duplicate implementation.
 In other words, if multiple wrapped calls can accept the "data" sub-parameter in their select parameter, I'd like to write `SelectItems.Add("data"); return this;` only once for maximum reuse and so that I can use the types polymorphically.

 One way to achieve this might be to define a single huge builder class that defines all sub-parameters possible in the API I'm wrapping, and then inherit from that class to hide the sub-parameters that are not available for that API call.
-Unfortunately this is not possible because it is not possible to change access modifiers of base class methods from a sub-class.
+Unfortunately, this is not possible because it is not possible to change access modifiers of base class methods from a sub-class.
 It is also not possible to hide them in this way with the C# `new` keyword on the method declaration.

-However the same sentiment can be achieved using extension methods.
+However, the same sentiment can be achieved using extension methods.
 Instead of defining a type that defines all of the possible parameters, an extension method can be defined for each parameter.
 If each extension method is defined as an extension off of an interface for that specific parameter, then it should be possible to simulate a type containing only the fluent interface signature I want by defining types that implement each interface corresponding to the parameters available for that call.
 In other words, my `ListEnrollmentsSelectBuilder` now has no implementation of its own.
 All of its implementation is defined either in extension methods or its base class, meeting my desire to only implement those methods once:

 {% highlight csharp %}
 public class ListEnrollmentsSelectBuilder : SelectBuilder<ListEnrollmentsSelectBuilder>,